Tom-Mac1/FlaskApp/README.md

 - If there are no tickets, 1 will be created for each sprint

 # How to use
+#### Clone repository
+1. Go to "Code" and select clone with https, or the clone in vscode option
+2. Open VSCode and press "clone git repository", where you will be prompted to paste the link

 #### Initialise a virtual environment:
 ```bash
 cd /app